Bachelor of Science

 - University Requirements (123 total s.h.)

 - All Temple students must take a minimum of two writing-intensive courses at Temple as part of their major.
-Following is a list of courses that can be used to satisfy the writing-intensive requirement:
+The specific writing-intensive course options for this major are:

 - Students must complete the General Education (GenEd) requirements.

 - See the General Education section of the Undergraduate Bulletin for the GenEd curriculum.

 - Students who complete CST majors receive a waiver for 2 Science & Technology (GS) and 1 Quantitative Literacy (GQ) GenEd courses.